 "Jesus Came… to Send Us Out"

 Many of you were working through the "The Good News" reading plan which wraps up this week!
-We wanted to recommend this Advent reading from The Daily Grace Co., "Hope Has Come" as a way to get into God's word this advent season.
-These His & Her studies urge the use of the inductive bible study method through select text, following the Advent calendar.
+We wanted to recommend this Advent reading from The Daily Grace Co., "Hope Has Come" as a way to get into God's word.
+This study urges the use of the inductive bible study method through select text, following the Advent calendar.

 This Advent season, we invite you to view it as a celebration of the hope found in the birth, death, and resurrection of Jesus Christ - in light of the gospel and the fulfillment of Scripture.
 This 4 week study will carry us through to Christmas Day.
 Let your time through the word deepen your understanding of who Jesus is and prepare your hearts in anticipation for the arrival of our eternal God and King!
 May it help you keep him at the center of your Christmas season!